guibos/bcp47py/docs/source/quickstart.rst

 Update data in your virtualenv package
 ======================================

-In some cases provide the path to the constructor could not be an option.
+In some cases provide the paths to the constructor could not be an option.
 You can force update local data with:

 .. code-block:: python